 Short term student mobility

-- Eligible applicants: Bachelor, Master and PhD students who are currently working on their thesis
+- Eligible applicants: Bachelor, Master students who are currently working on their thesis and PhD students

-- Activity during the mobility period: obligatory research activity, consultation, laboratory project for the thesis.
+- Activity during the mobility period: obligatory research activity, consultation, laboratory project relating to the thesis/dissertation.
 The proposed activities should be described in the „Motivation” part of the application.